&

 "A woman with the 'habit of freezing' and who hates being touched.
 The reason for that is because she doesn't want to let anyone in.
 But right now she is attracted by and wants to get to the core of this story.
 Perhaps she's being a fool.
 Nevertheless, she wants to take a peak inside him."

-Aoki Kaoru is a 26 year old woman who has never had a boyfriend.
-Her severe adversity to physical touch causes misunderstandings and as a result, she keeps others at a distance.
-Normally unattached and unmotivated in her own life, Kaoru decides to start up a nail salon as a side business in addition to her regular job as a medical clerk.
+Unattached and unmotivated, Aoki Kaoru is a 26 year old woman who has never had a boyfriend.
+Her severe adversity to physical touch causes misunderstandings, and as a result, she keeps others at a distance.
+Aoki decides to start up a nail salon as a side business in addition to her regular job as a medical clerk until she can quit.
 She stumbles across an old college underclassman friend, Shiro, and convinces him to loan her space in his own business’s building.
-Shiro is very talented, handsome, has liked Kaoru this whole time, is a bit awkward, but somewhat endearing.
+Shiro is very talented, handsome, has liked Aoki since college where they first met, and is a bit awkward, but somewhat endearing.
 It’s a standard setup for an incredibly…. boring and predictable romance story.
 And it’s not why we’re here.

-& is all about touch: people who hate being touched, people too scared to touch, people learning to communicate through touch, people suppressing the desire to touch… this is where & comes alive.
-The sexual desire and need to be touched but the adversity to connection shows abstractly through the panel flow and all the artsy decoration Okazaki adds to the panels shows perfectly the exact emotions that the leads are feeling, whether it’s love, fear, sexual desire, or loneliness, Okazaki makes sure through her art you are feeling what the leads are.
+And that is what it's all about. & is about touch: people who hate being touched, people too scared to touch, people learning to communicate through touch, people suppressing the desire to touch… This is where & comes alive.
+The sexual desire and need to be touched but the adversity to connection, displayed abstractly through the panel flow and all the artsy decoration Okazaki adds to the panels.
+All this shows perfectly the exact emotions that the leads are feeling, whether it’s love, fear, sexual desire, or loneliness, Okazaki makes sure through her art you are feeling what the leads are.

 Sexual Desire